VirginiaWilliams/practice/README.md

 - Cat picture page

 To do:
-- Add little games to homne Page
+- Add more games to homne Page
+    - Music thing?
 - Make logos/style things
 - Try linking to other things with js